kennythexu/kennythexu/_posts/2017-08-07-Music-of-the-Biweek-8-7.md

   credit:
   creditlink: ""
 ---
-Haha I'm too lazy.
-This "biweek" is more of the last month or so.
+Haha sorry, this "biweek" is more of the last month or so.
 Indulge your ears:

 <div class="post-container">
     <h2 class="post-title">Album: <i>The Archandroid</i> - Janelle Monáe</h2>